lucide-icons/lucide/packages/lucide-react/README.md

 #### With Dynamic Imports

-> :warning: This is experimental and only works with bundlers that support dynamic imports.

 Lucide react exports a dynamic import map `dynamicIconImports`.
 Useful for applications that want to show icons dynamically by icon name.
 For example when using a content management system with where icon names are stored in a database.

 When using client side rendering, it will fetch the icon component when it's needed.
 This will reduce the initial bundle size.